home

 • SQL PL:

-• The procedural language of DB2: a thorough introduction
+• The procedural language of Db2: a short introduction

 • How to use variables, create cursors, throw exceptions, verify conditions, ...